 The practical motorcycle test is divided into 2 parts.
 The module 1 test is a series of excercises at a designated DSA Multipurpose centre.
 There are only 2 centres covering the whole of South Wales and they are located in Newport and Swansea.
 Our Llandarcy centre is approximately 15 minutes ride from the Swansea centre.

 Click on the module 1 and 2 links below to view whats involved

 Module 2 is the practical road riding part of the test.
 You will be asked a number of questions before the examiner will give you directions on where to ride and assess your riding.
 There is also an independant riding aspect to the test, where you will be expected to follow road signs to a given location to demonstrate your ability to read and correctly negotiate your route.

-REMEMBER TO BRING BOTH PARTS OF YOUR PHOTO LICENCE, (CURRENT IN DATE PASSPORT IF YOU STILL HAVE OLD STYLE PAPER LICENCE), CBT CERTIFICATE AND THEORY PASS CERTIFICATE.
+REMEMBER TO BRING YOUR PHOTO LICENCE, (CURRENT IN DATE PASSPORT IF YOU STILL HAVE OLD STYLE PAPER LICENCE), CBT CERTIFICATE AND THEORY PASS CERTIFICATE.
 NO DOCS NO TEST.

 ALSO NOTE THAT THE DSA NOW OPERATE A SUITABLE CLOTHING POLICY SO YOU WILL NOT BE ALLOWED TO DO THE TEST IF YOU TURN UP IN YOUR SPEEDO’S AND FLIP FLOPS.
 PLEASE ASK FOR ADVICE IF YOU ARE UNSURE IF YOUR CLOTHING IS SUITABLE.